 Labor and materials for installation of higher-end LVT can cost up to $12 per square foot.

-Laminate flooring costs
+Laminate flooring cost

-Engineered wood flooring costs
+Engineered wood flooring cost

 Even so, top-grade engineered wood can be as durable as solid wood and, because it's layered, it stands up to humidity better than solid wood flooring.
 It's a good choice for bathrooms, kitchens and basements.

-Hardwood flooring costs
+Hardwood flooring cost

 Long-term, however, it can be more cost effective since you can sand and refinish it several times.
 When properly taken care of, solid wood floor can last for decades.
 Harwood floors come in two thicknesses: ¾-inch and 5/16 inch.
 The thicker the wood, the more times you can sand and refinish it, so the longer its lifespan.